-- Leave term research (full-time): up to $4,000
+Leave term research (full-time): up to $4,800

-- Residence term research: up to $2,000 per term
+Senior honors thesis research: up to $2,500 per term

-- Applications for group projects are welcomed -- blitz "undergraduate research" for information on how to submit an application for a group project.
+- Applications for group projects are welcomed.
+Blitz "undergraduate research" for information on how to submit an application for a group project.

 - Students apply for funding the term before the one in which they intend to engage in the research.
 Funding will not be awarded retroactively or for applications submitted in the same term as the research.

 - Students who have previously received funding through UGAR must be in good standing in that program in order to be considered for a grant (e.g. submitted all required paperwork and final reports).

 - Note that students who have received a previous research grant (leave term or honors thesis) must submit a summary/final report in order to be eligible for a research grant in a later term.

 - Senior Fellows and Mellon Mays Undergraduate Fellows are not eligible for these grants.